City-of-Helsinki/palvelutarjotin-admin/README.md

 - **Multiple occurrences might be needed**.
 When an event is created (in Kultus Provider's UI), the admin can choose whether an enrolment needs multiple occurrences to be chosen.
 In such events, the registrant must commit to attending the event on multiple event dates.
 These enrolments are always handled in Kultus internally and are automatically approved.

 - **Enrolments queue** might also be enabled, which means that when an occurrence is fully booked, the study groups can enrol to queue.
-IF any enrolment cancellations are made or the enrolments are reorganizing by the admins, enrolments in queue can be promoted to the group of actual registrations.
+IF any enrolment cancellations are made or the enrolments are reorganized by the admins, enrolments in queue can be promoted to the group of actual registrations.

 #### Environment configuration